andrewpickett/advent-of-code/2023/python/day1/README.md

 Sum every line together and you have your answer.

-I tried to make it more concise and pythonic...but after a few minutes of trying, I figured it's good enough and I left it.
+I then went back and made it more concise by just making the realization that since you're taking 10 times the first digit and adding the last digit, you're really just make a 2-digit number out of the first and last.
+By using that, you can just write the code to say "concatenate the first and last numbers and convert to an int...then add all of those up".
+With that statement, it can be done in one line!
+Yay!

 ### Part 2
 > What is the sum of all of the calibration values?